bhouldridge/Deep_Dive_Coding_Capstone/README.md

 # DDC_Capstone
-Capstone Project for Deep Dive Coding
+Capstone Project for Deep Dive Coding Data Science Bootcamp.
-This repository will keep the code for our deep dive coding capstome project.
-This is mostly for my practice in keeping an active repository and getting use to the git proccess.
-I will perioticly branch and merge to keep this repository up do date.
+This project used student servays colected by Deep Dive to produce insights about preformance and sentimentality.